Domain 3 Answer Key

 3.1 Question 1

-Users at a remote corporate site (site 30 or "s30") are experiencing issues with a critical Enterprise Application hosted in the Data Center.
+Users at a remote corporate site (identified as s30 in the exhibit) are experiencing issues with a critical Enterprise Application hosted in the Data Center.
 The site connects to the central campus through an MPLS network.

 The following exhibits show the network status before and after the issue began.
 Based on the information presented, what is the most likely cause of the problem and what actions would you take next as a Network Operations Engineer?